theninthsky/client-side-rendering/README.md

 An in-depth comparison of all rendering methods can be found here: https://client-side-rendering.pages.dev/comparison

-## SSR Disadvantages

-Here's a list of additional (minor) SSR drawbacks to consider:

-- SSR apps are always heavier than CSR apps, since every page is composed of both a fully-constructed HTML document and its scripts (used for hydration).
-- When _[hydration fails](https://stackoverflow.com/questions/71706064/react-18-hydration-failed-because-the-initial-ui-does-not-match-what-was-render)_, the app will render twice in the browser, increasing the _[TTI](https://web.dev/tti)_ and _[TBT](https://web.dev/tbt)_ of the page.
-- Since all images are initially included in the document, scripts and images will compete for bandwidth, causing delayed interactivity on slow networks.

 ## Why Not SSG?

-We have seen the advantages of static files: they are cacheable; a _304 Not Modified_ status can be returned for them; they can be served from a nearby CDN and serving them doesn't require a Node.js server.
+We have seen the advantages of static files: they are cacheable; they can be served from a nearby CDN without requiring a server.

-This may lead us to believe that SSG combines both CSR and SSR advantages: we can make our app visually appear very fast (_[FCP](https://web.dev/fcp)_) and it will even be interactive very quickly.
+This may lead us to believe that SSG combines both CSR and SSR advantages: we can make our app visually appear very fast (_[FCP](https://web.dev/fcp)_) and independently from our API server's response times.

 However, in reality, SSG has one major limitation:
 <br>